 Performance reviews are viewed so poorly on average that, in a recent survey, recipients ranked them as more despised than cable companies, internet service providers, and health insurance companies.

 Results like those paint performance reviews in such a negative light that it’s a wonder they continue to be widely-used tools at all.
 However, recent research has proven their value for organizations that do them well, pointing toward the need for a performance review evolution, not elimination.
 As a matter of fact, research shows that companies that conduct effective performance reviews are 30% more likely to meet their financial target and three times as likely to manage change successfully.

-In short, in organizations where performance management is done well, employees will see reviews as one of many tools that help them succeed.
+In organizations where performance management is done well, employees will see reviews as one of many tools that help them succeed.

 3 ways to help your employees understand the value of performance reviews